NASA-Openscapes/2i2cAccessPolicies/README.md

 remove the `tar.gz` file after uploading, but double check that directory when you are finished or you may have copies of all of the other user directories in your own `$HOME`!

-## Removal From the NASA Openscapes Hub

-The NASA Openscapes Hub is a shared, limited resource that incurs real costs.
-Users are granted access in the terms above and are removed at the end of those limits.
-Users that haven’t accessed the Hub in more than six months are also removed for security purposes.

-We will do our best to alert users before they lose access to the NASA Openscapes Hub.
-However, we reserve the right to remove users at any time for any reason.
-Users that violate the terms of access or incur large Cloud costs without prior permission from the NASA Openscapes Team will be removed immediately.